We will be closed tomorrow, but will open back up on January 2nd to take care of all your auto transport needs.

 If you’re shipping a pickup truck, it’s important to have the exact model of it.
 Saying it’s a Chevy Silverado doesn’t mean much due to how many variations there are.
 The more specific you can be with what kind of truck you’re shipping, the better your quotes will be.

-Heavy equipment can be a real pain to ship, so make sure not to let money stop you.
+Transporting heavy equipment can be a real pain, so make sure not to let money stop you.
 Higher quotes will move your heavy equipment more quickly.